300 books in 30 years!

-Every book we’ve read over those 29 years is listed below.
+Every book we’ve read together is listed below.
 There are separate categories for fiction and nonfiction, plus an article I wrote while reflecting on what makes us work so well as a club.

 Enjoy, and feel free to contact me to learn more – or to suggest a book!

 |Alan Axelrod & Charles Phillips||What Everyone Should Know about the 20th Century: 200 Events That Shaped the World||modern history||Dec 2002|

 |Don Bailey & Bob Hinderley, eds.||Best Canadian Christmas Stories||Christmas||Dec 2013|

 |Robert Banks||The Tyranny of Time: When 24 Hours Is Not Enough||Christian life||Feb 1988|

 |Matthew Barrett et al.||If You Love This Country: Fifteen Voices for a Unified Canada||Canadian politics||Jan 1996|

 |Pierre Berton||The National Dream and The Last Spike||Canadian history||Feb 2006|

 |Reginald W. Bibby||Fragmented Gods: The Poverty and Potential of Religion in Canada||Canadian religious life||Mar 1990|